 Plus, coconut oil has a higher smoking point than many other cooking fats, making it super-versatile in the kitchen, Alpert says.

-Feel free to keep rubbing the stuff all over your face (we do it every day!), but add these eight delish ways to eat coconut oil to your kitchen arsenal, too.
+Feel free to keep rubbing the stuff all over your face (we do it every day!), but go ahead and add these eight delish ways to eat coconut oil to your routine, too.